awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 + Auto Scaling groups are supported when using a launch template that specifies a host resource group\.
 For more information, see [ Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + Amazon RDS instances are not supported\.
 + The AWS Free Usage tier is not available for Dedicated Hosts\.
 + Instance placement control refers to managing instance launches onto Dedicated Hosts\.
-Placement groups are not supported for Dedicated Hosts\.
+You cannot launch Dedicated Hosts into placement groups\.

 ## Pricing and billing<a name="dedicated-hosts-billing"></a>